joaogarin/joaogarinblog/_posts/2018-01-07-drupal-graphql-with-angular-and-apollo-part1.md

 this.oauthService.getAccessToken()
 {% endhighlight %}

-Next we  will see how you can connect Apollo and GraphQL to our authentication in order to provide authorization / controlled access for Queries and Mutations.
+In the [next post](/posts/drupal-graphql-with-angular-and-apollo-part2) we  will see how you can connect Apollo and GraphQL to our authentication in order to provide authorization / controlled access for Queries and Mutations.